vic-yush/Brynhildr/README.md

 Installation
 -
 Click [here](https://discord.com/api/oauth2/authorize?client_id=729790460175843368&permissions=346112&scope=bot) and then follow the instructions to add Brynhildr to your server.
-It's as simple as that!
+It's as simple as that.

 Commands
 -